giantswarm/docs/README.md

     <h3 id="more">Another section with more content</h3>

-### Shortcodes
+### Short-codes

-Shortcodes allow the use of a string in any number of places in the docs, while maintaining it only in one place.
+Short-codes allow the use of a string in any number of places in the docs, while maintaining it only in one place.
 We use these to place, for example, configuration details.

 The goal here is to give users accurate, complete and up-to-date information.

-Shortcodes exist as one file each in the folder [src/layouts/shortcodes](https://github.com/giantswarm/docs/tree/master/src/layouts/shortcodes).
+Short-codes exist as one file each in the folder [src/layouts/shortcodes](https://github.com/giantswarm/docs/tree/master/src/layouts/shortcodes).

 #### Usage

-A shortcode can only be placed in *Markdown* text.
+A short-code can only be placed in *Markdown* text.
 The file name (without `.html` suffix) is used as a placeholder, wrapped in a certain way, like `{{% placeholder %}}`.

-For example, to place the shortcode from `first_aws_autoscaling_version.html`, the content would look like this
+For example, to place the short-code from `first_aws_autoscaling_version.html`, the content would look like this

 ```markdown